PassbirdCo/MetaKeepCodeSamples/admin-apis/README.md

 Please note that the .env file should be kept secure and not shared publicly, as it contains sensitive information.

 If you have any further questions or need assistance, feel free to ask.

+# Commands

+To run each script, use the following commands:

+- `npm run createAppUsingAccountKey`: Runs the `createApp.js` script to create new App in MetaKeep.
+- `npm run addApiKeysUsingAccountKey`: Runs the `addApiKeys.js` script to add new API keys to your app.
+- `npm run deleteApiKeysUsingAccountKey`: Runs the `deleteApiKeys.js` script to delete API keys of your app.
+- `npm run updateAppUsingAccountKey`: Runs the `updateApp.js` script to update the app by modifying its name, API keys, and user wallet attributes.